 Who Are Portable Ice Makers Right For?

 Portable ice makers are designed for people who love ice and use ice.
 They’re made for large households, hot climates, and people who entertain.
-They’re made for people who want ice immediately, whether they’re sitting in their living room, on their patio, or on an RV camping trip.
+They’re made for people who want ice immediately, whether they’re sitting in their living room, on their patio, or stationed in their RV on a camping trip.
 They’re for people who are tired of the hassle and expense of buying large ice bags.
 Portable ice makers provide flexibility and convenience that can’t be matched by refrigerator ice makers.